API Endpoint Access URL

 https://api.pixlab.io/txtremove

-Get Your API Key & Try TEXT-WATERMARK-REMOVE Now ↗Description
+Get Your API Key & Try TXT-REMOVE Watermark Remover ↗Description

 Note: This API is intended for lawful use only.
 You must not use it to remove watermarks, copyright notices, or branding from content that you do not own or have rights to.
 This includes logos, stock photo watermarks, or third-party material.
 Doing so violates our Terms of Service, and will result in immediate account suspension or permanent restriction.
 As the account holder, you are solely responsible for ensuring your use complies with copyright laws and our developer terms.

-If you're looking to remove full backgrounds from images instead, refer to the BG-REMOVE endpoint.
-Need to extract or translate text inside an image?
-Check out the Image Text Translation API for OCR + multilingual support.
+If you need to remove full image backgrounds instead of text overlays, use the BG-REMOVE endpoint.
+Need to extract, read, or translate text inside an image rather than erase it?
+Use the Image Text Translation API for OCR and multilingual support.

 HTTP Methods